ZachFara/RealTime-AutonamousWeatherTrading/README.md

 # RealTime-AutonomousWeatherTrading

-In this project, David Bukowski and I explore how weather- and temperature-based signals can be leveraged to forecast commodity prices, with particular attention to their relationship to oil and coal.
+In this project, David Bukowski and I explore how weather and temperature-based signals can be leveraged to forecast commodity prices, with particular attention to their relationship to oil and coal.

 The project serves two purposes: